Control 1.4: Semantic Index Governance and Scope Control

 - Audit Trail for AI Processing: Regulators may inquire about what data the AI system processes.
 Understanding Semantic Index scope enables institutions to provide informed responses about Copilot's data processing pipeline.

-- Model Risk Management Parallels: While the Semantic Index is not a model in the traditional OCC SR 11-7 sense, it transforms data in ways that affect AI outputs.
+- Model Risk Management Parallels: While the Semantic Index is not a model in the traditional SR 11-7 / OCC Bulletin 2011-12 sense, it transforms data in ways that affect AI outputs.
 Institutions with mature model risk management practices should consider whether the Semantic Index warrants inclusion in their AI/ML inventory.

 - Cross-Workload Data Leakage: The Semantic Index enables Copilot to synthesize information across workloads (e.g., combining SharePoint document content with email context).
 This cross-workload synthesis may surface correlations that would not be apparent from any single data source, creating novel information leakage risks.

-- Retention and Deletion: When source content is deleted or retention policies expire, the corresponding Semantic Index embeddings are also removed.
-Verify that this lifecycle alignment meets regulatory retention requirements.
+- Retention and Deletion: When source content is deleted or retention policies expire, the corresponding Semantic Index representations should be removed on Microsoft service timelines.
+Organizations should verify this lifecycle alignment meets regulatory retention requirements through tenant testing.

 Verification Criteria